 5. Canned vegetables are better than frozen vegetables.

 View this post on Instagram

 Slowly filling my food storage area, so good looking at all those canned goods, it’s so much easier putting a meal together in the busy garden season, just grab a jar and open #farmlife #cannedgoods #canning #pressurcanning #foodstorage #pantry #foodpantry #goodsfromthegarden #selfsufficient #selfsufficiency #homegrown #veggies #cannedvegetables #puttingawayforwinter

-Most vegetables are canned at the peak of their quality, which means canning really preserves all of the nutrients in the fruit or vegetable.
-For example, kernel corn is removed from the cob, heated quickly to destroy microorganisms or foodborne illness, and canned.
-Similarly, farm style green beans go straight from the field to a 15 oz. can, with a brief heat to keep them safe.
+Most vegetables are canned at the peak of their quality, which means canning really preserves all of the essential nutrients in the fruit or vegetable.
+For example, whole kernel corn is removed from the cob, heated quickly to destroy microorganisms or foodborne illness, and canned.
+Similarly, farm-style green beans go straight from the field to a 15 oz. can, with a brief heat to keep them safe.
 No preservatives needed - the food is perfect to eat for years!